Explore Central Florida's Picturesque Attractions and Towns

 - Visit Lake Wales meandering through Bok Tower Gardens while the 60-bell carillon gives one of its twice-daily concerts.

-If you can't fit all this into one trip I recommend that you come back again soon to explore more of Central Florida's many charms!
+If you can't fit all this into one trip we recommend that you come back again soon to explore more of Central Florida's many charms!